Build Issues For Sites in Subdirectories

 If your build log complains of a missing configuration file, or if your preview build succeeds but Forestry can’t open your preview, adjusting your build config will likely solve the problem.
 Additionally, if the build log declares that you are missing a Gemfile, and you’ve ensured that your project contains a Gemfile, adding the subdirectory info to your build config should resolve the issue.

-Including Subdirectory in Build Config
+Including Subdirectory in Preview

 To provide subdirectory info to your build config, you will need to do the following: